johannfaouzi/pyts/doc/user_guide.rst

 The first algorithm implemented is **Piecewise Aggregate Approximation (PAA)**.
 The main idea of this algorithm is to apply windows along a time series and to take the mean value in each window.
-It is implemented as :class:`pyts.approximation.PAA` and you can find an illustration of the algorithm in the ..auto_examples section.
+It is implemented as :class:`pyts.approximation.PAA`.

 The second algorithm implemented is **Discrete Fourier Transform (DFT)**.
 The idea is to approximate a time series with a subsample of its Fourier coefficients.